photo credit: Stephen Poff via photopincc

 Need Help Overcoming Anxiety?
-Contact Glynis to request a counselling appointment
+Contact Glynis to request a counseling appointment

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recovery from Chronic Anxiety, Trauma, Scapegoating, Low Self Worth, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in recovery from Chronic Anxiety, Trauma, Scapegoating, Low Self Worth, Depression, Grief and Addictive Behaviors.
 I look forward to hearing from you and helping you achieve the life you want and deserve!

 Overcome Chronic Stress, Sadness or Relationship Problems